Marco-Congedo/Eegle.jl/docs/src/documents/BCI Databases Overview.md

 - Data is stored in Volts and Float64 format (to facilitate use with MNE Python[^24], which only supports data in Volt)
 - Classes were re-labeled to match the standardized numbering scheme described in the [Databases Selection](@ref) section
-- Data with sampling rates below 256 Hz was kept unchanged, while data above 256 Hz was downsampled using integer decimation factors to obtain integer sampling rates ≤ 256 Hz.
-For downsampling, we applied a zero-phase low-pass filter before decimation using MNE Python[^24], with cutoff frequency less than 1/3 of the desired sampling rate to prevent aliasing artifacts (e.g., original sampling rate 1000 Hz, desired sampling rate 200 Hz → low-pass filter cutoff <66 Hz before applying decimation factor of 5).
+- Data with sampling rates below 256 Hz was kept unchanged, while data sampled above 256 Hz was downsampled using the smallest integer decimation factor allowing a sampling rates ≤ 256 Hz.
+Before decimation, we applied a zero-phase low-pass filter using MNE Python[^24], with larget integer cutoff frequency ≤ 1/3 of the desired sampling rate to prevent aliasing artifacts (e.g., original sampling rate 1000 Hz, desired sampling rate 200 Hz → low-pass filter cutoff 66 Hz before applying decimation factor of 5)
-- Irrelevant electrodes were removed (reference or ground electrodes, EMG and EOG electrodes)
+- Non-EEG channels were removed (reference or ground electrodes, EMG and EOG electrodes)
-- Data from different runs within the same session with identical experimental conditions were concatenated into a single session file
+- Data from different runs within the same session with identical experimental conditions were concatenated into a single session — see [session](@ref)
-- Irrelevant classes were removed (their labels were changed to 0)
+- Irrelevant classes were removed (their tag was set to 0, — see [stimulation vector](@ref))
-- Samples where the sum of all EEG columns equaled 0 or that contained NaN values were removed (such artifacts never coincided with trigger events in the stimulation column and were found at the beginning or end of recordings)
+- Samples holding zero at all channels or NaN values at any channels were removed (They have been found sometimes at the beginning or end of recordings).

-Stimulation column labeling was specific to the BCI paradigm:
+Class labeling and tagging has been uniformized:

-- MI was labeled as "left\\_hand" → 1, "right\\_hand" → 2, "feet" → 3, "rest" → 4, "both\\_hands" → 5, "tongue" → 6
+- **MI**: `left_hand` → 1, `right_hand` → 2, `feet` → 3, `rest` → 4, `both_hands` → 5, `tongue` → 6
-- P300 was labeled as "nontarget" → 1, "target" → 2
+- **P300**: `nontarget` → 1, `target` → 2

-- Remaining samples were labeled as 0
+Remaining samples were all tagged as 0.

-Once all databases were converted to the [CSV format](@ref), they were transcribed to NY format.
+Form the recordings we obtained this way in *CSV* format, corresponding recordings were obtained in the NY format.

 ### NY format

-This format is tailor-made for BCI data, ensuring compatibility and ease of use in both Julia and Python environments.
+The NY (New York) format is specifically conceived for BCI data.
+It holds data and metadata and allow convenient handling of BCI data in both Julia and Python environments.

-When converted to NY format, the EEG signal is stored in microvolts (µV) as it is the standard in the EEG community.
+When converted to NY format, the EEG data is stored in microvolts (*µ*V), as it is the standard in the EEG community.

-The NY format consists of two essential files:
+The NY format consists of two files with same name and different extension:

-- **`.npz File`**: Contains the raw data and stimulation vector, crucial for BCI data analysis.
-This .npz file follows the standard NumPy[^25] compressed archive format, which stores multiple arrays in a single file using ZIP compression.
+- **`.npz file`**: contains the raw data and [stimulation vector](@ref).
+The *.npz* file is the standard NumPy[^25] compressed archive format, which can store multiple arrays in a single file using ZIP compression.
 The file contains two arrays:
-  - `X`: EEG data matrix of shape (n_samples, n_channels) in µV and Float32 format
+  - `X`: the``N×T`` EEG data matrix, where ``N`` and ``T`` denotes the number of samples and channels, respectively, in Float32 *µ*V format.
-  - `stim`: Stimulation vector of shape (n_samples,) with integer labels
+  - `stim`: the stimulation vector holding the ``T`` tags for the samples.

   This format is natively supported in Python through NumPy and easily readable in Julia via the [NPZ.jl](https://github.com/fhs/NPZ.jl) package.

-- **`.yml File`**: Stores metadata offering a comprehensive overview of the dataset's characteristics.
-The dictionary structure can be viewed in detail here: [YAML Structure](yamlstruct.md)
+- **`.yml file`**: stores metadata offering a comprehensive description of the dataset's characteristics — see [YAML Structure](yamlstruct.md).

+NY files in **Eegle** are read using function [`readNY`](@ref), which creates an [`EEG`](@ref) structure holding both the data and the metadata.

 ## Converters

-All scripts designed for data conversion between formats (Base repository/MOABB to CSV and CSV to NY) tailored to each dataset's requirements are available in the 'Converters' folder and in [GitHub repository](https://github.com/FhmDmi/BCI-Databases).
+All scripts for data conversion between formats (Base repository/MOABB to CSV and CSV to NY), tailored to each dataset's requirements, are available in the 'Converters' folder and in a [GitHub repository](https://github.com/FhmDmi/BCI-Databases).

-These scripts facilitate the data pre-processing workflow:
+The following scripts facilitate the data pre-processing workflow:

-- **MOABB/BASE to CSV**: Python scripts with comprehensive comments guide the users through the conversion process from downloaded raw data (MOABB or original repositories) to the defined [CSV format](@ref)
+- **MOABB/BASE to CSV**: Python scripts with extensive comments, which guide the user through the conversion process from the downloaded raw data (MOABB or original repositories) to the defined [CSV format](@ref)
-- **CSV to NY**: Python scripts with comprehensive comments guide the users through the conversion process from CSV to NY format.
+- **CSV to NY**: Python scripts with extensive comments, which guide the user through the conversion process from CSV to NY format.

 ## BCI DB References